j0hax/cmg_exporter/README.md

 ## Method of Operation

+**⚠️ This software is experimental:** While its purpose is clear, usage may change substantially until a stable release.

 An institute's server rack consists of two PDUs:
 - a left one (ending in an even IP)
 - a right one (ending in an odd IP)